MattEpstein-u/Mac-pet/README.md

 ## Interacting with Your Pet

+- **Container**: Pet lives in a small, subtle container in the corner of your desktop
-- **Visibility**: The pet only appears when all applications are minimized to show the desktop
+- **Visibility**: Only appears when all applications are minimized to show the desktop
-- **Move**: Click and drag the pet to move it around your desktop
+- **Move**: Click and drag the pet to move it within its container space
 - **Play**: Double-click on the pet to make it happy and playful
-- **Follow**: Move your cursor near the pet and it will follow you around
+- **Follow**: Move your cursor near the container and the pet will follow
+- **Wandering**: Pet randomly explores different spots within its container
-- **Automatic behaviors**: Your pet will randomly sleep, play, and idle
+- **Automatic behaviors**: Pet will randomly sleep, play, and idle
-- **Non-intrusive**: Won't appear over your applications while you work
+- **Subtle design**: Container blends nicely with most desktop wallpapers

 ## Requirements